WGBH-MLA/AAPB2/app/views/override/faq.md

 ## What is the Online Reading Room?

-The AAPB Online Reading Room, accessible beginning in October 2015, will provide access to digitized video and audio archival materials in the collection for research, educational, and informational purposes only.
+The AAPB Online Reading Room provide accesss to digitized video and audio archival materials in the collection for private research, educational, and informational purposes.
 Patron uses will be restricted to those permitted under copyright law.

 ## If I would like to license or reuse content in the archive, who do I contact?